BI-Beacon/docs/docs/api.rst

 .. note::
     `channel key` used to be called `systemid`.

-Several Beacons may use the same system identifier; they will then show the same state.
+Several Beacons may use the same channel; they will then show the same state, which is great if you have a large office, or work at an international company.

-*Note:* The channel key can be viewed as the access key of the Beacon, as it is all that is needed to control a device.
+The channel key may be viewed as the access key of the Beacon, as it is all that is needed to control a device.
 So make sure you only share the channel key with people and systems that should be able to control the device.
 Do not store it publicly (unless you